Doping: IOC Athletes' body indicates support for fresh action against Russia

 "If it is not done we will have to make some tough decisions," she added.

-The head of the U.S. Anti-Doping Agency (USADA) challenged WADA on Thursday to make a quick ruling.
+The head of the United States Anti-Doping Agency (USADA) challenged WADA on Thursday to make a quick ruling.

 "Are they going to call an emergency executive committee meeting on the 15th, which is what they should do?
 Being in limbo as a clean athlete is what is extremely frustrating about this process."